DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycles.md

 #Outline

 0. Introduction (20 min, NW)
-1. Archives and Records Management for Data Curation (maybe move to 4)?
+1. Archives and Records Management for Data Curation (NW)
 2. Review of lifecycle models (DCC, DataOne... , workflows from the SBDC project?)
 (20 min, AT)
 3. Making the lifecycle actionable (Checklists, Curation Profiles, Significant Properties) (20 Min, AT)
 4. Making the lifecycle actionable: the importance of stable identifiers (NW)